 Harris’s immigration platform included a new “roadmap to citizenship” for 2.1 million Dreamers, removing various technical bars that can prevent DACA recipients from transitioning to green cards.
 She also promised to issue new rules defining separation from a close family member as “extreme hardship” for immigration purposes — a move that would make it easier for undocumented immigrants to transition to legal status without first leaving the United States for several years.

-The Biden-Harris ticket
+The Biden-Harris team

 While Harris has chiefly focused on protecting undocumented immigrants, Biden’s immigration platform included more detailed plans to improve the legal immigration system.
 Biden has pledged to remove roadblocks to naturalization for green card holders, launch a coordinated federal effort to help new Americans integrate into the economy, and streamline both high-skilled and seasonal employment-based visa programs.
 He’s also called for foreign PhD graduates to receive a green card along with their diploma, and for STEM graduates to be exempted from caps on employment-based visas.